 It’s not enough to take on the Moto X Play though, which sports a 21-megapixel rear camera as well as a 5-megapixel front-facing camera with a front-facing flash.
 One Plus One rear camera is quite close to the Moto X Play but definitely Moto X Play scores a little higher here.

-The front camera is great on both the smartphones and not much to differentiate here.
+The front camera is excellent on both the smartphones and not much to differentiate here.

 OnePlus 2 Vs Moto X Play: One of the great things about Motorola is that it offers a very close to pure Android experience when it comes down to the software.
 There are only a few Motorola-specific apps that have been added on top so you get a very clean experience like the Moto Assist, Migrate and a Gallery App.

 The OnePlus 2, for instance, with the company’s own Oxygen OS, which OnePlus has developed after the ties with the Cyanogen soured.
-The OS is butter smooth and we didn’t felt any lag while opening Apps and couple of basic games we tried.
-The user experience is good and the OS is quite stable, no crashes or glitches observed so far.
+The OS is butter smooth, and we didn’t feel any lag while opening Apps and couple of basic games we tried.
+The user experience is good, and the OS is quite stable, no crashes or glitches observed so far.

 The OnePlus 2 is armed with a 3300 mAh battery, while the Moto X Play has a 3630 mAh battery.
 Both the smartphones can help you sail through the day.
 But if we have to go by the numbers and our limited experience,the Moto X Play is definitely the winner here.